developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/index.md

     url: functionmap
   - type: section
     level: 4
-    title: OemConfig Schema
-    text: Content, usage and management of the OemConfig schema, including approaches for encoding managed configurations for delivery and recommendations for implementing a data-driven UI.
-    url: schema
-  - type: section
-    level: 4
     title: Setup Wizard Bypass
     text: Describes the process supported on some devices for automatically bypassing the Zebra and Android Setup Wizards following an Enterprise Reset (links to StageNow guide page).
     url: /stagenow/latest/Profiles/wipedevice/#setupwizardmanualbypass